CEHS-research/eBook_ANOVA/docs/02-t_test_2samples.md

-# 2 INDEPENDENT SAMPLES t-TEST: for the Difference in MEANS
+# TWO INDEPENDENT SAMPLES t-TEST: for the Difference in MEANS